symfony/symfony-docs/reference/events.rst

 **Event Class**: :class:`Symfony\\Component\\HttpKernel\\Event\\ResponseEvent`

 This event is dispatched after the controller or any ``kernel.view`` listener returns a ``Response`` object.
-It's useful to modify or replace the response before sending it back (e.g. add/modify HTTP headers, add cookies, etc.)::
+It is useful to modify or replace the response before sending it back (e.g. add/modify HTTP headers, add cookies, etc.)::

     use Symfony\Component\HttpKernel\Event\ResponseEvent;